 Touring the ATM Cave in Belize is very, very challenging.
 And perhaps surprisingly so—everything I read before signing on for this made it seem like this day trip ain’t no thang.
 Some light hiking, you may get wet, a short tr—NO. The tour websites will not adequately prepare you for the work you’re going to put in on your ATM cave tour.
 Only Billy Blanks or Shaun T or whichever extraterrestrial lifeform is responsible for Dwayne “The Rock” Johnson can prepare you for this.

 This experience is nothing short of your real-life audition for Nickelodeon GUTS or the Double Dare obstacle course.
 Wait, what am I saying?
 IT’S FREAKING LEGENDS OF THE HIDDEN TEMPLE.
 You’re going to leave this experience with a collection of fresh cuts, scrapes, bruises, and an all-expenses paid trip to NASA Space Camp!
 Just kidding—there’s no way you’re getting past the Shrine of the Silver Monkey.
 I vividly remember being SHOCKED that they actually let people do this.
 It’s the kind of fun you can only have outside of the United States.

 Luckily for me I’m small, of a relatively young age (TV show references aside), have no paralyzing phobias, and possess a higher than average fitness level.
-The extra challenge this tour presented was welcome and exhilarating but I could easily see how a misled casual tourist could end up on this tour and feel totally fucked.
+The extra challenge this tour presented was welcome and exhilarating but I could easily see how a misled casual tourist could end up on this tour and feel totally screwed.
 This ain’t yo’ grandmama’s spelunking excursion.

 DO EXPECT TO HAVE YOUR MIND BLOWN.